viniciusjssouza/Back-End-Developer-Interview-Questions/README.md

  - A instance variable
  - A local variable;
  - a global variable (avoid this!);

 If you call a method on a return of a method of one of yours parameters, you are breaking the law.
 It's bad because it can increase the dependency net of your classes, making them difficult to change.
 One way to fix it, is to create a method in the "friend" type and make this method do all the work you need to do on the return type.

-* Active-Record is the design pattern that promotes objects to include functions such as Insert, Update, and Delete, and properties that correspond to the columns in some underlying database table.
-In your opinion and experience, which are the limits and pitfalls of the this pattern?
+* **Active-Record is the design pattern that promotes objects to include functions such as Insert, Update, and Delete, and properties that correspond to the columns in some underlying database table.
+In your opinion and experience, which are the limits and pitfalls of the this pattern?**

+I don't like the Active-Record pattern because it encourages developers to mix many responsabilities inside a single component.
+The same class may contain code for business logic (as an entity) a may contain code for accessing the underlying storage.
+This violates the Single Resposability Principle, which says a class should have only one reason to change.
+In this case, the class end up having at least two: the business logic and data access.

 * Data-Mapper is a design pattern that promotes the use of a layer of Mappers that moves data between objects and a database while keeping them independent of each other and the mapper itself.
 On the contrary, in Active-Record objects directly incorporate operations for persisting themselves to a database, and properties corresponding to the underlying database tables.
 Do you have an opinion on those patterns?
 When would you use one against the other?
 * Why it is often said that the introduction of `null` is a "Billion dollar mistake"?
 Would you discuss the techniques to avoid it, such as the Null Object Pattern introduced by the GOF book, or Option types?
 * Many state that, in Object-Oriented Programming, Composition is often a better option than Inheritance.
 What's you opinion?